 With various church bodies using the name “Lutheran” and trends developing over the years and decades, we might feel nostalgia for institutions, places, etc, but the truth, sound teaching, sound worship, and the rightly administered Word and Sacraments should be what we seek.
 Personalities, programs, buildings, and such change, but the Word of the Lord endures forever.
 Bible, Catechism, and the historic liturgy and hymns of the Church are means by which the faith once for all delivered to the saints is handed down.
+Especially since the 1980s we have seen great divergences between major Lutheran church bodies.
+Let’s consider some important aspects of that.

 What are the main differences between the LCMS and the ELCA?
 Why aren’t we in altar and pulpit fellowship?
 Is ‘Lutheran’ still Lutheran anymore?
 Getting beyond potlucks, bratwurst, lefse to the real substance of things…